Pete Hunter: Seattle Seahawks

 On January 2, 2007, he was signed as a free agent to the Seattle Seahawks on the recommendation of head coach Mike Holmgren, to provide depth after they lost three of their four active cornerbacks to injury prior to the playoffs.

 On January 6, he played his first game in Seattle, a Wild Card Playoff game against his former team the Dallas Cowboys.
 Hunter had three tackles, defended one pass, and recovered a Jason Witten fumble.
 He was also the player who knocked down the Cowboys last second Hail Mary pass to seal the victory.
 In a postgame interview on the Seahawks team site, he was quoted as saying: "I don't know when I'm going to wake up – I'm not going to go to sleep tonight".
 This was also the game where Tony Romo serving as the holder for the kicker, fumbled the snap of a potential game-winning field goal with 1:19 to play.

 On January 14, he played against the Bears in Chicago in a divisional playoff game.
 When Rex Grossman underthrew a receiver, Hunter intercepted a pass at a pivotal point in the fourth quarter, preventing the Bears from scoring a touchdown.
 Unfortunately, the Seahawks threw an interception on the very next play and would lose the game with a field goal in overtime.
 He was waived on September 1, 2007.

 All American Football League

-On January 26, 2008, Hunter was selected in the fourth round of the inaugural 2008 AAFL Draft by Team Florida.
+On January 26, 2008, Hunter was selected in the fourth round of the inaugural 2008 AAFL draft by Team Florida.
 However, the All American Football League announced that it was postponing its inaugural season until 2009 due to financial constraints.

-Dallas Desperados (AFL)
+Dallas Desperados

 On March 20, 2008, he signed with the Dallas Desperados of the Arena Football League, who were owned by Jerry Jones, who also owned the Dallas Cowboys.
 He played in six games with five starts (inactive in five games), registering 23.5 tackles (fifth-most on the team), one interception and three passes defensed.
 He was placed on the reserve/left squad on June 10, for undisclosed reasons.

-Toronto Argonauts (CFL)
+Toronto Argonauts

 On August 25, 2008, Hunter was signed to the Toronto Argonauts practice roster.
 He was released at the end of the training camp on June 25.